 What followed was a series of going up and down the mountain at different points for a total of four intense strides.
 There was some running at the points where the mountain leveled-out, but for the most part I was just trying to trudge my way up and not fall down.
 It was so hard!
-I hated it.
-I loved it.
 There were points where I had to gander so much inner strength; a power that I didn’t know that I had to push my body, quiet my mind, and really face my fears.
 As someone who didn’t grow up with sports, it was the ultimate test inner test where the only way to stop was to complete the race.

 At the end of the intense 13.1 miles up and down (and up and down) with a peak elevation of 4,789’ feet I finally finished a little under five hours, exhausted, a bit broken down yet still totally elated.
 I effing did it!
 How awesome is that?!

 While this wasn’t my ‘normal’ half marathon time, it wasn’t really about that.
 The run, and experience as a whole, was all about the intensity of the moment, where at every turn of the run, I was challenged (both mentally and physically) and driven to complete the task at hand.
 A soul-shaking, mentally-challenging, and intense physical experience, this was one wild ride that I’ll surely never forget.
 And after going up a mountain at over 4,000′ feet, definitely an experience that my body won’t let me forget anytime soon.